-The table below shows the fees charged by PricewaterhouseCoopers LLP for fiscal 2021 and for fiscal 2020 to the Company and its subsidiaries, respectively:
+The table below shows the fees charged by PricewaterhouseCoopers LLP for fiscal 2022 and for fiscal 2021 to the Company and its subsidiaries, respectively:

 Auditor's Fees for Empire Company Limited and its Subsidiaries

-Fiscal Year Ended
+Fiscal Ye ear Er nded

-May 1, 2021 May 2, 2020
+May 7, 2022 May 1, 2021

-Audit fees \$ 2,079,124 \$ 2,1074,048
+Audit fees \$ 2,263,822 \$ 2,079,124

-Audit related fees 422,599 535,460
+Audit related fees 731,639 422,599

-Tax fees - 15,750
+Tax fees 101,070 -

-Other fees 275,000 320,833
+Other fees 400,000 275,000

-Total fees \$ 2,776,723 \$ 2,979,091
+Total fees \$ 3,496,531 \$ 2,776,723

-For fiscal 2021, audit fees include fees for the audit of the annual consolidated financial statements, reviews of quarterly interim condensed financial statements and audits of employee benefit plan financial statements.
-Audit related fees are for services including special purpose audits and French translation.
-Tax fees include various consultations on specific items.
+For fiscal 2022, audit fees include fees for the audit of the annual consolidated financial statements, reviews of quarterly interim condensed financial statements and audits of employee benefit plan financial statements.
+Audit related fees are for services including special purpose audits, including the acquisition of Longo's, French translation and certain system conversions which occurred in the current year.
+Tax fees include professional services rendered in preparation of a tax credit claim.
 Other fees include fees billed for all other services other than those presented in the categories of audit fees, audit-related fees and tax fees, including other advisory services.